 Eco-friendly, self-sufficient, and off the beaten track – these types of communities have always fascinated me.
 What do they do?
 What do they eat?
 How do they get along?
 And, more importantly, could I do it?
+This beautiful wisteria-covered Douglas Farm (above) and unusual subterranean lodging (below) are just two of the unique, self-sufficient dwellings built by islanders and run completely self-sufficiently that have truly piqued my interest in this highly unusual, remote Canadian community who champion green living in all that they do.

 The people of Lasqueti live out what seems an enviously blissful and simple life, on an island that is barely 12 miles long and 3 miles wide, ‘about the same size and shape as Manhattan’.